seb-oss/green/README.md

 ### Minimum possible flexibility, but _not_ less

-Flexibility means decisions have to be made.
+Flexibility means decisions must be made.
 This puts strain on every user of a system.
 Green goes the other way: Minimum flexibility, maximum clarity.
-If our user's cannot do what they need, we solve that specific problem in a generalized way - no more, no less.
-Remember: The most flexible system possible is you terminal.
+If our users cannot do what they need, we solve that specific problem in a generalized way - no more, no less.
+Remember: The most flexible system possible is your terminal.

 ### We don't solve problems we do not have